Founder success stories: Yena

 What inspired me to start Yena, was not really understanding what to do when I had my own startup.
 It was the unknown unknowns.
 I just wanted to find other weirdos that were starting and growing companies.
 So I set up a meet-up in Bristol, about five people turned up and they wanted to know when the next one was when we finished.
 I said, "Next month..?" and we've run those meet-ups ever since!

 And then, around three years into those meet-ups, we were in 4 cities.
 People started telling me a bunch of different things about what their challenges were.
 We decided to try and fix every single one of them and called it a membership.
-And fast forward to today, and that's what the subscription is now.
+And fast forward to today, and that's what the

 I think, for us, it's been an iterative process.
 For other businesses I've started before, it was an idea to fit a market first, and then I had to go and find customers.
 With Yena, I had already found a whole community of potential customers, but didn't have a product to fit them.